zippyprod/Project-4-Decoding-Death/README.md

 For Project 4, our team worked with machine learning (ML) with the other technologies we’ve learned solve, analyze, and visualize a project decodeding opensource information to discover a problem worth solving, analyzing, or visualizing.

-## Please visit our interactive Tableau Visiualization
+## Please visit our interactive Tableau Visualization
 * [Click Here to Visit Tableau](https://public.tableau.com/app/profile/navdeep.kaur6193/viz/DecodingDeath/DecodingDeath)